 You can use music in your daily life and achieve many health benefits such as stress relief, an enhanced feeling of joy, a burst of creative energy, as well as exercise if you find yourself dancing along to your favorite songs!
 One of the great benefits of listening to music as a stress reliever is that it can be used while you conduct your regular activities so it doesn’t take time away from your schedule.

 "Faster music can make you feel more alert and concentrate better.
 Upbeat music can make you feel more optimistic and positive about life.
 A slower tempo can quiet your mind and relax your muscles, making you feel soothed while releasing the stress of the day.
 Music is effective for relaxation and stress management."

 Put together a custom playlist of your favorite songs and release stress and tension using the power of music.

-"I am freeing myself of any obsessive and compulsive thoughts.
-My body is becoming clear and calm."
+I am freeing myself of any obsessive and compulsive thoughts.
+My body and mind is becoming calmer and more grounded.

-"I am letting go of all feelings of despair and hopelessness.
-I have trust and faith in the future that lies ahead of me."
+I am letting go of all feelings of despair and hopelessness.
+I have trust and faith in the future that lies ahead of me.

 Take a conscious breath

 Place your hand over your heart, as this has a calming effect on your mind and body, and take deep conscious breaths in and out creating a wave of relaxation throughout.
 Visualize your body filling with peaceful white healing light and allow yourself to let go and just be.
 Your breath is life, connect to your essence of life and being.

-"I am releasing the habit of always assuming the worst and I replace this energy with trust, hope, faith, and belief."
+I am releasing the habit of always assuming the worst and I replace this energy with trust, hope, faith, and belief.

-Sharing is Caring!
+Sharing is caring!